-No two two voices are exactly alike.
-Even the world’s best trained singers, within the same range, won’t sound exactly the same.
-In fact, if you were to record yourself singing the same part, even you wouldn’t match yourself exactly.
-(To learn more about this phenomenon, check out our article on Duo).
-To produce a natural-pounding choir effect, you need a chorus plug-in that doesn’t just copy-and-paste the same vocal dozens of times.
+No two voices are exactly alike.
+Even the world’s best-trained singers, performing within the same range, won’t sound exactly the same.
+In fact, if you were to record a vocal chorus of you singing the same part over and over, even you wouldn’t match yourself exactly.
+(To learn more about this phenomenon, check out our article about doubling vocals with Duo.)
+To produce a natural-pounding choir effect, you need a chorus plug-in that doesn’t just copy and paste the same vocal dozens of times.
 You need Choir.

 Choir vs. Copy-And-Paste Vocals

-You could create 32 extra tracks and copy and paste the same vocal on each one, but in reality this doesn’t sound anything like a real choir.
-The magic of Choir is in the human imperfections that make things sound more natural.
-The Vibrato control introduces variation in vibrato among the voices, while the Pitch and Timing controls introduce minor (or major) differences in when the virtual voices start, and how close they are to following the input pitch.
+You could create 32 extra tracks and copy and paste the same vocal on each one, but in reality, this “choir effect” doesn’t sound anything like a real choir.
+The magic of Auto-Tune Choir is in creating the human imperfections that make things sound more natural.
+The Vibrato control introduces variation in vibrato among the voices, while the Pitch and Timing controls introduce minor (or major) variations in virtual voices’ start time and how closely they follow the input pitch.
 Finally, a Stereo Spread control lets you automatically spread the voices across the stereo field.

-Like Duo, Choir provides an extra voice that includes the imperfections that we would normally hear when it comes to timing, pitch, and natural vibrato.
-Choir ups the ante, however, with up to 32 virtual voices from one input source.
+Like Auto-Tune Duo, Choir provides an extra voice that includes the “imperfections” in timing, pitch, and natural vibrato that would normally occur when recording doubled vocals.
+Choir ups the ante, however, generating up to 32 virtual voices from one input source.
 Take listen to the dry/wet comparison on a single voice in this example:

 Choir: Vocal Dry/Wet